 How to Effectively Extend Your Wi-Fi

 This strengthens the signal from a router on a different floor of a house or on the opposite side of a building.
-A repeater uses half its internal antenna to receive a wireless signal and the other half to transmit a new signal — effectively halving the potential speed of the original Wi-Fi signal.
+A repeater uses half its internal antenna to receive a wireless signal and the other half to transmit a new signal effectively halving the potential speed of the original Wi-Fi signal.

 This shouldn’t be that noticeable for light web browsing, email, etc, but can be felt when moving large files around the network.
 That’s why some prefer Powerline for the more demanding tasks, but you might find it’s still perfectly good for streaming Netflix or YouTube.